Forest Carbon Partnership Facility

 The full list of official observers can be found at: https://www.forestcarbonpartnership.org/official-observers

-Transparency and Information Disclosure The Readiness Fund and each of the tranches of the Carbon Fund have separate records and ledger accounts.
-The Fund Trustees provide the Participants with all financial information relating to receipts, disbursements and fund balance via the World Bank’s Trust Funds Donor Centre secure website.
+Transparency and Information Disclosure The Readiness Fund and each of the tranches of the Carbon Fund had separate records and ledger accounts.
+The Funds’ Trustee provides the participants with all financial information relating to receipts, disbursements and fund balance via the World Bank’s Trust Funds Donor Centre secure website.
 Disbursement information is also made available in the FCPF Annual Report and on the FCPF website.

 • Readiness Fund Grant Agreements, reports on implementation of Grant Agreements and any other information submitted by REDD+ Country Participants;